 Interested in advertising a local event through the Chamber of Commerce?
 Please click here or send an email with your event information to [email protected].

 The location is a very pretty one, at the junction of the Gardner and Yellowstone Rivers, sandwiched between the Absaroka-Beartooth Wilderness to the North, the Custer/Gallatin National Forest to the West, and the famous national park - Yellowstone - to the south.
+Gardiner is a land-locked town settled on 4 square miles.

 Montana’s backcountry beauty doesn’t end at the park boundary.
 The 3.1 million-acre Custer Gallatin National Forest’s stunning beauty picks up where Yellowstone’s leaves off.
 Within the forest, you can find the Absaroka-Beartooth Wilderness just east of Gardiner and the Gallatin Wilderness borders the town to the north and west.